-This pain can be at the bottom of the Achilles tendon as it inserts onto the heel bone (insertional type) or over the tendon itself (non-insertional).
+This pain can be at the bottom of the Achilles tendon as it inserts into the heel bone (insertional type), or over the tendon itself (non-insertional).
 Swelling and tenderness in and around the Achilles will accompany the pain.

-When symptoms have persisted, surgical removal of inflamed tissues surrounding the tendon or removal of the bone spur (calcaneoplasty) may be required.
+When symptoms persist, surgical removal of inflamed tissues surrounding the tendon or removal of the bone spur (calcaneoplasty) may be required.

 Surgery for chronic tears

 Chronic or missed Achilles tears are not that infrequent.
 In many cases, the original tear may have not been diagnosed immediately due to a variety of reasons.
 Many patients end up with a torn tendon, which has a large gap between the ends.